Wisconsin Caregiver Law

 to establish an individualized academic plan.
 Upon completion of the plan, full program or waitlist status will be granted.
 To learn more about these assessments and program benchmark scores, please contact an advisor at (920) 498-5444 or (888) 385-6982.

 .
-Attend mandatory program orientation.
+Attend mandatory program orientation and welcome week.

 .
 Complete an American Heart Association Health Care Provider CPR course prior to program entry.
 Students are required to maintain a current CPR card to comply with affiliating agency requirements.

 .
 Complete caregiver background check.
 A fee is charged for this service.
 Additional information will be provided upon acceptance into the program.

 Study Abroad Opportunities

 The International Studies staff continually seeks opportunities for students to travel abroad for educational experiences that may be offered in association with program courses.
 To find out more about which of your program courses may offer an opportunity during this academic year, contact your academic advisor.